 Plan members are required to contribute 5-11% of their annual covered salary and the County is required to contribute at an actuarially determined rate.
-The County's current year contribution is \$928,154, representing approximately 1.7% of the system-wide employer assessments.
+The County's current year contribution is \$643,575, representing approximately 1.2% of the system-wide employer assessments.
 The contribution requirements of plan members and the County are established and may be amended by MGL.
-The County's contributions to the System for the years ending June 30, 2011, 2010, and 2009 were \$1.3 million, \$3.8 million, and \$3.6 million, respectively, which were equal to the required contributions for each year.
-The significant reduction in the County's fiscal year 2011 contribution is due to the Sheriff's department and the House of Corrections being transferred to the Commonwealth of Massachusetts on January 1, 2010.
+The County's contributions to the System for the years ending June 30, 2013, 2012, and 2011 were \$643,575, \$756,865, and \$928,154, respectively, which were equal to the required contributions for each year.

-11. Post-Employment Health Care and Life Insurance Benefits
+13. Post-Employment Health Care and Life Insurance Benefits